TMA-Cloud/TMA/docs/setup.md

 - Check that the Document Server can reach your backend via `BACKEND_URL`
 - Verify firewall rules allow communication between servers

+### Audit Worker Issues

+- Ensure the audit worker is running: `npm run worker`
+- Check that `AUDIT_WORKER_CONCURRENCY` is set appropriately (default: 5)
+- Verify database connection in worker logs
+- Check pg-boss queue status (see [Audit Documentation](audit.md) for query examples)
+- Ensure PostgreSQL has sufficient connections for both backend and worker

 ## Next Steps

 - Read the [Architecture Overview](architecture.md) to understand the system design
 - Check [API Documentation](api.md) for available endpoints
 - Review [Features](features.md) to learn about available functionality
 - Configure [Environment Variables](environment.md) for your deployment
+- **Important:** Ensure the [Audit Worker](audit.md#starting-the-audit-worker) is running in production
+- Review [Logging System](logging.md) for monitoring and debugging